chris-nowicki/advice-generator-app/README.md

 ### What I learned

 I learned more about the `transform: translateY(50%);` in my css properties to get the dice icon exactly where I wanted it.
+I also learned more about responsive design.
 Other than that it was continued learning and building upon my CSS, HTML, and Javascript skills.

 Code that I am proud of:
 ```js